eobermuhlner/planet-browser/README.md

 ## Setup Eclipse Development

+Prerequisites:
-Install Eclipse
+1. Install Eclipse
-Install Android Studio
+2. Install Android Studio
-Set environment variable ANDROID_HOME to the path of the Android SDK
+3. Set environment variable ANDROID_HOME to the path of the Android SDK

-In Eclipse or command line: Clone the repository
+In Eclipse or command line:
+1. Clone the repository

+In commandline:
-In commandline: go to the working directory of the git repository ./gradlew
+1. Go to the working directory of the git repository
-./gradlew :core:eclipse
-./gradlew :desktop:eclipse
-./gradlew :android:eclipse
-./gradlew :html:eclipse
-./gradlew :ios:eclipse
+2. `./gradlew`
+3. `./gradlew :core:eclipse`
+4. `./gradlew :desktop:eclipse`
+5. `./gradlew :android:eclipse`
+6. `./gradlew :html:eclipse`
+7. `./gradlew :ios:eclipse`

 In Eclipse:
-Import projects
+1. Import projects from working directory of the git repository
-Add assets directory as source directory (if necessary)
+2. Add assets directory as source directory (if necessary)